 These lizards have a very powerful bite and have even been recorded breaking their own jaw biting down in self defense.

 8.)
 Males and females are polygynandrous.
-This means that the both mate with several partners.
+This means that they both mate with several partners.

 9.)
 They mate from September – October.
-Pregnancy lasts 6 – 8 months.
+Gestation (pregnancy) lasts 6 – 8 months.